A Realistic Pulsar -- Supermassive Black Hole Timing Model: Timing model

 which is about $1^\circ$ for a pulsar with $P_b = 1\,{\rm yr}$.
 Depending on the real situation, the variation of the pulse profile may or may not need to be taken into account for a better determination of TOAs.
 Here, we ignore the latitudinal effect as it relates to the modeling of the pulsar emission region that varies for different pulsars.

 The above aberration delay fully comes from special-relativistic effects in the flat spacetime.
-The deflection of the pulsar's signal caused by the SMBH leads to a lensing correction to the aberration delay~\citep{Doroshenko:1995rm}
+The deflection of the pulsar's signal caused by the SMBH leads to a lensing correction to the aberration delay, \ZX{}{which is called longitudinal deflection delay~\citep{Doroshenko:1995rm, Hu:2022jiq}}

 which is proportional to the mass of SMBH.
 For a pulsar that spins aligned with the orbital angular momentum, the term is at the order of $\sim 0.3\,{\rm ms}$ for a pulsar with $\nu=1\,{\rm Hz}$, $P_b=1\,{\rm yr}$, and a moderate orbital inclination.
 Although the mass of SMBH is very large compared to the usual companion in a binary pulsar system, the lensing correction still only becomes important for systems close to edge-on.
 Nevertheless, we include this correction in our timing model.